 \subsection{Numerics and fitting}

-The evolution of the contour shapes according to Eq.~\eqref{eq:kirchhoff} was derived for 30 different values of $k$, ranging from just above the critical length up to $L/\lcrit\sim 9$, by a numerical solution of Eq.~\eqref{eq:kirchhoff}.
-Eq.~\eqref{eq:kirchhoff} was discretized into $n=64$ segments, defining the discrete $\phi_i$ on the midpoints of the intervals.
+The evolution of the contour shapes according to \eqref{eq:kirchhoff} was derived for 30 different values of $\Gamma$, ranging from just above the critical length up to $L/\lcrit\sim 9$, by a numerical solution of \eqref{eq:kirchhoff}. \eqref{eq:kirchhoff} was discretized into $n=64$ segments, defining the discrete $\phi_i$ on the midpoints of the intervals.
 Second order polynomial interpolation was then used to evaluate differential and integral terms.
-Time integration was performed with the method of lines, initiating with a solution to the linearized small-amplitude equation.
+Time integration was performed with the method of lines, initialized with a solution to the linearized small-amplitude equation.
 Snapshots of the solution were stored for 64 times, ranging form small amplitude to head angles $\phi(s=0)\sim90^{\circ}$.
 These profiles were linearly interpolated in $s$ and $t$ to obtain a continuous function for fitting to the experimental contours.

-In the fitting, first the theoretical profile with the smallest mean square distance is determined, with time and $L_c$ as free parameters.
-Rotation and translational degrees of freedom were also included since initial orientation and position of the filament are arbitrary.
+As the residual for fitting theoretical profiles to the experiments, we used the square distance between the experimental and theoretical profiles, integrated along the contour.
+The activity coefficient $\Gamma$ and time scale $t_0$, together with a rotational and two translational degrees of freedom, were then adapted to minimize the sum of the residuals.
+First the theoretical profile with the smallest mean square distance is determined individually for each frame in an experimental time series, with simulation time, $L_c$, rotation, and translation as free parameters.